 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: These can come in the form of property tax exemptions, which allow you to ignore the value of your solar system when calculating the taxes you pay on your house.
-You may also qualify for an exemption on sales tax at the time of purchase.
+- Tax Exemptions: These could come in the form of property tax exemptions, which allow you to ignore the value of your solar system when paying property tax on your house.
+You could also look for exemptions on sales tax at the time of purchase.

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
-A federal incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specified percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-Homeowners can now qualify for a credit of 30% of the total solar system installation costs for projects that began after January 1, 2022 and finished by December 31, 2032 may be eligible for a 30% tax credit.
-This percentage will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
+Homeowners can now qualify for a credit of 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
+The percentage will then begin to decrease yearly until the Clean Energy Credit expires in 2035.
 Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.

-More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to talk with your local West Donegal solar panel installers.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit will apply to you is to talk with your local West Donegal solar panel company.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-Similar to federal incentives, these may include tax credits, rebates and more.
+Some solar incentives may be provided by state and local governments.
+Like with federal incentives, these may include tax credits, rebates and more.
 Incentives might be provided by the state of Pennsylvania, or by your county or municipality.
 Certain incentives might only be available for a limited time, while others are ongoing.